AnjaliCode/ExpenseReport/README.md

 6. Name of the database: Expenses
 7. Collections to be created: users, expenses
 8. Please refer to mongoose schema for inputting data directly on mongo shell
+9. To get application running: type on cli at the root of your application: node app.js
+10. To get application running on browser, type in url: localhost:8080